 The Human Resources Department shall maintain attractive position compensation classifications to ensure the recruitment and retention of quality employees and the provision of competitive compensation packages in comparison to other public sector employees.
-Periodic pay plan studies will be conducted by independent third parties to ensure an unbiased review of City pay polices in comparison to other public sector employees.
+Periodic pay plan studies will be conducted by independent third parties to ensure an unbiased review of City pay polices in comparison to other public sector employers with similar demographics or with whom the City competes for employees.
 Staffing shall not exceed the levels authorized by the City Council.